 You’ve seen them at parties, lurking in the corner, waiting to engage in battle disguised as conversation.
 They’re indie rock know-it-alls, and no matter what band or musician you mention, they’ve got an opinion — strong and almost certainly negative — ready to ram down your throat.
-With Instant Expert, we offer preparation for these very situations.
-Each Thursday, in advance of your weekend carousing, we pick an artist and provide a quickie career overview, highlighting both prevailing critical opinions and the inevitable contrarian counterarguments.
+We offer preparation for these very situations by picking an artist and providing a quickie career overview, highlighting both prevailing critical opinions and the inevitable contrarian counterarguments.
 Even if you’re completely unfamiliar with the music, you’ll be able to bluff your way through and defend your indie cred.
-This week: Coldplay.
+Here’s everything you need to know about Coldplay.

 When Coldplay released their debut album, 'Parachutes,' in 2000, they were summarily dismissed as privileged college boys with a serious U2 (or Radiohead -- take your pick) fixation.
 But then all the haters realized something: 'Yellow' was actually a pretty good song.
 After their second LP, 'A Rush of Blood to the Head,' came out in 2002, Coldplay started becoming as huge as their idols.
 In 2008, they hired U2's producer Brian Eno to work on 'Viva la Vida or Death and All His Friends,' their second No. 1.
 Since then, they've become one of the world's biggest concert draws, and all their albums -- including the most recent, 2011's unpronounceable 'Mylo Xyloto' -- have debuted at No. 1.
 So who's hatin' now?